 If you can’t afford to buy food

-If you’re on a low income — including a benefit or a pension — and have no other way to pay for food, talk to Work and Income about benefits you can apply for, eg a Special Needs Grant.
+If you’re on a low income — including a benefit or a pension — and have no other way to pay for food, talk to Work and Income about benefits you can apply for, for example a Special Needs Grant.

 If you can’t get government help

-You can pay for services yourself, eg Meals on Wheels.
+You can pay for services yourself, for example Meals on Wheels.
 If you have a needs assessment, ask the team to suggest services in your area.

 65 years or older